itpplasma/GORILLA/README.md

 To avoid hyperthreading issues, it is beneficial to limit the number of threads to the number of actual CPU cores via the environment variable `$OMP_NUM_THREADS`.
 Detailed descriptions of the respective input files can be found in `INPUT`.
-After appropriate compilation of GORILLA, the code can be executed in all of these 5 example folders, respectively.
+After appropriate compilation of GORILLA, the code can be executed in all of these 6 example folders, respectively.
-For the visualization of the output of these five examples, appropriate plotting methods for Python 3 are at disposal at. `PYTHON/plot_example_1.py` - `PYTHON/plot_example_5.py`.
+For the visualization of the output of these five examples, appropriate plotting methods for Python 3 are at disposal at `PYTHON/plot_example_1.py` - `PYTHON/plot_example_6.py`.

 ### Example 1
 * Compute a collisionless guiding-center orbit with GORILLA for a trapped Deuterium particle.